An updated version of this post is available here: Converting a hundred million integers to strings per second.

 away by a super clever compiler (I wish there existed one).
 This is implemented

-by computing a sum of lengths of all formatted strings using strlen
+by computing a sum of lengths of all formatted strings using strlen.

 used to make sure the same extra computation is done for all methods.
 Note that